jonasjohansson/11.igem.se/pages/wiki/project/contribution.md

 ### GFP measurement using FLUOstar

 After transformation into TOP 10 cells, we seeded the E.Coli and cultured them overnight.
-The next day, we were able to pick which colony had successfully been transformed with a BBa_K611059 briobrick by placing the plate on top of UV light.
+The next day, we were able to pick which colony had successfully been transformed with a BBa_K611059 biobrick by placing the plate on top of UV light.
 This excites the GFP protein, resulting in a green-shiny colony visible to the eye (results not shown due to low quality of camera).
-We obtained an overnight culture of 2 successfully cloned AraC3 BBa_K611059 colonies, an overnight culture of a C3-BBa_K611059 colony and an overnight culture of AraC3 colony (negative control).
+We obtained an overnight culture of two successfully cloned AraC3 BBa_K611059 colonies, an overnight culture of a C3-BBa_K611059 colony, and an overnight culture of AraC3 colony (negative control).

-We prepared a 1M agarose stock solution diluted in LB media containing chloramphenicol, which we used to create the different exponential dilutions.
-Then, we performed the following steps to set up the 96 well plate with the different concentrations:
+We prepared a 1M arabinose stock solution diluted in LB media containing chloramphenicol, which we used to create the different exponential dilutions.
+Then, we performed the following steps to set up the 96 well plates with different concentrations:

 -   Blank (LB+ chloramphenicol only with different concentrations of arabinose)
--   For the Top10 AraC3 (negative control) and the C3 BBaK611059 colony
-    -   Aliquot 7 eppendorf tube with enough for 250 µl Top10-AraC3 cells OD = 0.4.
+    -   For the Top10 AraC3 (negative control) and the C3 BBa_K611059 colonyAliquot 7 Eppendorf tube with enough for 250 µl Top10-AraC3 cells OD = 0.4.
     -   Spin down the tubes and discard the supernatant.
     -   Resuspend the cells in 200 µl of each of the arabinose-adjusted-media.
     -   Load 200 µl of the samples according to the table below.
--   For colony 1 of TOP 10 AraC3 BBaK611059 (repeat same for colony 2)
-    -   Aliquot 7 tube with enough for 500 µl Top10- BB cells OD= 0.15
+    -   For colony 1 of TOP 10 AraC3 BBa_K611059 (repeat same for colony 2)Aliquot 7 tube with enough for 500 µl Top10- BB cells OD= 0.15
     -   Spin down the tubes and discard the supernatant.
     -   Resuspend the cells in 500 µl of each of the arabinose-adjusted-media.
     -   Load 200 µl of the samples according to the table below (in duplicates)
--   For standard curve → follow protocol from Measurement kit
+-   For standard curve → follow the protocol from Measurement kit

 The distribution on the 96 x well plate was as followed: